olegoseev/udacity-catalogapp-project/README.md

 ```
 source venv/bin/activate
 ```
-Now it is time to insall Python packages needed to run our application.
-While the virtual environemnt is active all the Python packages will be installed in it.
+Now it is time to install Python packages needed to run our application.
+While the virtual environment is active all the Python packages will be installed in it.
-**Note:** command _sudo pip3 install [package]_ will install Python package globaly.
+**Note:** command _sudo pip3 install [package]_ will install Python package globally.
 In order to install packages inside of the virtual environment we need to use _pip install [package]_ without _sudo_.
 ```
 pip3 install flask
 pip3 install sqlalchemy